 INCREDIBLY, the Prosecution’s most “solid” evidence, a purported shoe print, was best summed up by an expert among experts: Non-existent.
 Can you believe it?
 You better.

-ACCORDING to William Bodziak, a Special Agent for the F.B.I., the shoe print evidence (I repeat) doesn’t exist, at least in relation to Zadarov!
+ACCORDING to William Bodziak, a Special Agent for the F.B.I., the shoe print evidence (I repeat) didn’t exist, at least in relation to Zadarov!
 For the record, this link is germane and explanatory – http://www.kr8.co.il/BRPortal/br/P102.jsp?arc=621191.

 READERS, let these bombshells sink in.
 But hang on…there’s more.
 Adding fuel to the Prosecution’s misfiring, not only is Bodziak world-renowned in this arena of forensics, he taught shoe print forensics to Israel’s so-called experts !
 Credo quia absurdum.
 Again, can you believe it?